James120393/comp110-evaluation/README.md

 Being back in university has helped immensely, I have put myself back on track with my work and have made a leap in my API project.
 The group project has so far as I know been put back into motion as well, I have finally managed to make the NPC's move seems like a silly mistake now that I think of it but I was too distracted to see it during the Easter holidays.
 I believe the next steps for me will be to keep a positive attitude and do my best with the current projects I have going at the moment, more than that I can not do.

 ##Week 24
+This week I worked on my API hacking, this turned out to be far easier than I had expected.
+LUA seems to be a simple language and my project is now quite under scoped.
+Fortunately this has allowed me to catch up on my group project work.

 ##Week 25
+We had two reviews this week, one for the API and the other for the Agile essay.
+I feel that both went well although the Agile essay I will be glad to have done and over with.
+Although I have enjoyed writing the essay it has become tedious to think about it.

 ##Week 26
+The essay has been handed in along with the API project.
+I am pleased with them both, I have learnt a lot about using new solutions to an issue and I believe if I were to attempt to implement Agile fully into my projects it would be easier now that I have a much greater understanding of how it works.

 ##Week 27
+We reviewed our coding task two this week, I was confused about how it would be reviewed in and worried about the amount of pair programming and not individual work went into it, but as I have been told before pair programming Is a healthy method to use for a project.
+We also only have one week remaining for the game project hand-in, and feel that the game has come along way since Easter and I am happy with the outcome.

 ##Week 28
+Its all handed in now, and my first year of university is over.
+I have had my ups and downs but with perseverance I believe I will do fine in the coming years.
+The group project has taught me a lot when working with other people and I will apply what I have learnt to next years projects.
+I am looking forward to starting year two as there will be a lot of involvement with the BA's as myself and two other programmers will be working with them to make the game.